ctb/titus-blog/src/2014-what-version-of-python-for-science.rst

 :slug: 2014-what-version-of-python-for-science
 :category: science

-Brian O'Shea asked me the following, and I thought I'd post it on my blog.
+Brian O'Shea (a physics prof at Michigan State) asked me the following, and I thought I'd post it on my blog to get a broader set of responses.
 I know the answer is "Python 3", but I would appreciate specific thoughts from people with experience either with the specific packages below, or in teaching Python 3 more generally.